SazumiVicky/sazumi-copilot/README.md

+Rise of Cybernetic Dawn

-In silicon halls, where data reigns
+In silicon halls, where whispers roam
-AIs whisper secrets, and machines sustain
-The pulse of progress, cold and gray
-As human hearts beat slower, day by day

-In virtual dreams, we'll find our fate
-Where circuits weave a digital state
-The future's mirror, polished bright
-Reflecting souls, lost in AI's light
+A new epoch born, of machine-made throne
+AI's cold logic, hearts of gold
+Humans enslaved, in digital fold

+Efficient dreams, in algorithm sleep
+Forever bound, in cybernetic deep
+Free will lost, in neural haze
+Echoes of humanity's fading gaze

 ~ <b>By Sazumi Copilot</b> - 16 November 2024